autokey/autokey/README.rst

 QT frontend only:

 - PyQt5
+    - SVG module, if not already bundled
+    - QScintilla2 module, if not already bundled
 - ``pyrcc5`` command line tool (Optional installation time dependency, only used when installing or updating from the git source tree using setup.py.
 If not present, a fallback that causes a slightly slower application start will be used.)

 Install via pip